 FAA e-mail: 9-AEA-NOISE@FAA.GOV — You can also go to the Port Authority website to track aircraft over your home at: http://webtrack.bksv.com/panynj

-September 30, 2017 will be the last Saturday garbage collection.
+September 29, 2018 will be the last Saturday garbage collection

 PLEASE NOTE THAT NO GARBAGE CONTAINER, RUBBISH OR DISPOSABLE MATERIAL IS PERMITTED TO BE PLACED CURBSIDE BEFORE 6:00 PM OF THE NIGHT BEFORE A REGULARLY SCHEDULED PICK UP OR AFTER 7:00 AM OF THE COLLECTION DAY.

-Dumpster – A permit is required for any dumpster – whether placed on street or in a driveway – the permit fee for 30 days is $25 or 90 days is $50.
+DUMPSTERS– A permit is required for any dumpster – whether placed on street or in a driveway – the permit fee for 30 days is $25 or 90 days is $50.
+(NOTE: Construction debris is not permitted to be picked up with regular garbage – therefore, a dumpster must be obtained).
 ALL DUMPSTERS, WASTE CONTAINERS OR ROLL-OFF CONTAINERS MUST BE COVERED AT ALL TIMES WHEN NOT IN USE

 NOTE: DO NOT HIDE HAZARDOUS WASTE IN BLACK PLASTIC BAGS AND PUT OUT WITH REGULAR GARBAGE